longxiangxu321/dtm_hw4/README.md

 ## dtm.py
 This program generate raster DTM according to the input point cloud.

-The `resolution of desired output can be specified`.
+The `resolution` of desired output can be specified.

 ## thining.py
 This program generate thinned point cloud using random thining and nth_point thinning.

-The sampling percentage can be specified from 0 to 100.
+The sampling `percentage` can be specified from 0 to 100.

 ## compare.py
 This program compare the difference of two raster DTM, output heat map and RMSE.